 - Metering: Accurately measuring activity for billing or subscription purposes, with a cutoff when a prescribed volume is reached.
 Consider using Real time logging in combination with an aggregation or business intelligence tool outside of Fastly to receive and process the data.

 - Queueing: Flattening the curve of traffic surges caused by product releases or sudden major publicity.
-Compute@Edge, combined with a state store capable of atomic incrementing counters is a good way to create queueing solutions at the edge, or alternatively consider a stateless waiting room solution if strict queue order is not important.
+The Compute platform, combined with a state store capable of atomic incrementing counters is a good way to create queueing solutions at the edge, or alternatively consider a stateless waiting room solution if strict queue order is not important.

 Step by step instructions.
 Build and learn.